Jockky-dev/violet-rabbit-v2/_posts/2017-11-15-OR-broken-again.md

 w = 'the bRoken file Or is it an eXample can be found somewhere' r = re.findall('([A-Z])', word) r
-[? something this is the output of the program]
+[? something this is the output of the program.txt]
 ```
 [download?](https://pankace.github.io/violet-rabbit-v2/files/broken-GCC/download.dat)<br>